nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-outlook-connector.md

 The Nuxeo Outlook Connector requires Windows 10 with a local installation of Office 2019 or Office 365.

-#### Settings migration from previous versions
+#### Settings Migration From Previous Versions

-When installing a newer version of the Outlook Connector, the settings file (NuxeoClientSettings-x.x.x.xml in the %USERPROFILE% folder) will be migrated to a newer version.
+When installing a newer version of the Outlook Connector, the settings file (`NuxeoClientSettings-x.x.x.xml` in the `%USERPROFILE%` folder) will be migrated to a newer version.
 If possible, settings will be used from the previous version.
 The setup will try to migrate the most recent version if there are multiple older settings files.

 An administrator can force overwrite parameters from a previous installation using the "FORCEOVERWRITE" parameter from the scripted installation.